 Stir with a long-handled metal, wooden (bamboo) or heat safe plastic spoon.
 After you have mixed it well, zip up the bag tightly and wrap in a fleece hat, jacket or cozy made for the purpose.
 Then let sit for 5 to 15 minutes (the recipe and altitude will determine how long), make yourself a drink and wait for your meal.
 Once ready, stir well and eat.
 We usually put our freezer bag into our cozies before we add the water (since we use a dedicated cozy), this works well as we don’t have to hold the bag upright while the water is added.

 What is a cozy?
 It is an insulated bag to keep your food warmer, for longer, to help with rehydration.
 See here for more information.
 The FBC Cozies we invented & sold for years are now made/sold by Discovering Wilderness.

 If you squeeze or knead your bags to mix up the food, be very careful – be sure you have pushed out all the air before you do this.
 The steam from the hot liquid can cause a build up and your kneading could cause the bag to pop open.
 For items like mashed potatoes and stuffing kneading if done carefully works well.

 The “How Do I Eat Out Of The Bag?” question:

 This can take a little practice, but after your food is ready, roll the top 1/3 of the bag down (imagine you are cuffing socks).
 This will make your bag into its own bowl.
 If eating soup or chowders, be careful.
-You can also witha sharp camp knife cut off the top half to make a "bowl".
+With a sharp camp knife cut off the top half to make a “bowl”.